-- Children in public care/looked after children children who are looked after by a local authority or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order30 where the person with parental responsibility completed the application form expressing a written preference for the school. - 2.
-Students having their current home address within the present local authority designated catchment area. - 3.
-Siblings of students attending the school at the time of proposed admission. - 4.
-Children of staff who work at the school. - 5.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order33 including those who appear to the school to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
+Children of staff who work at the school. - 3.
+Students having their current home address within the present local authority designated catchment area. - 4.
+Siblings of students attending the school at the time of proposed admission. - 5.
 Medical grounds supported by an appropriate medical certificate, which confirms that Icknield High School is the only school that can meet the child's needs. - 6.
 Any other applicant.

 The distance criterion will be used as the "tie-breaker" for situations where the number of places allocated within any of the criteria (2) to (6) above reaches the published admissions number.
-The distance criterion is measured on the shortest straight line distance from the central school quadrangle to the student's home address31, with those living closer to the school being accorded the higher priority.
+The distance criterion is measured on the shortest straight line distance from the central school quadrangle to the student's home address,34 with those living closer to the school being accorded the higher priority.

 The school will operate waiting lists, activated as places become available based on the criteria.
-A place on the waiting list will be held until 31 July 2021.
+A place on the waiting list will be held until 31 July 2023.
 Parents will need to re-apply after this date if they wish their child's name to be carried forward on the waiting list.

-30 An adoption order is an order under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders).
+33 An adoption order is an order under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by s.14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-31 The home address is measured from a point at the address identified in the Local Land and Property Gazetteer.
+34 The home address is measured from a point at the address identified in the Local Land and Property Gazetteer.